Southern Asia Bible College: Programs Offered

-The Distance Learning Department of SABC offers Bachelor of Theology (Th.B.) and Master of Divinity programs by distance learning.
-Efforts are underway to launch internet based e-learning programs.
+The Distance Learning Department of SABC is presently called the Global School of Open Learning and offers Diploma in Theology (Dip.Th.), Bachelor of Theology (B.Th.), and Master of Divinity programs by distance learning and eLearning.

-The degree programs are accredited by The Asia Theological Association.
+All the programs are accredited by The Asia Theological Association (ATA).

 The Cawston Learning Resource Centre

 The CLRC, a modern computerized learning resource facility, with more than 40,000 volumes of books, periodicals, and other audio-visual resources has enhanced the learning facility.
 The Mission Resource Center and the Pentecostal Study Center in the CLRC cater to specific interest groups in training.